nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Multidimensional Arrays - Exercise/Knight Game/README.md

 You will receive a board with K for knights and '0' for empty cells.
 Your task is to remove a minimum of the knights, so there will be no knights left that can attack another knight.

+## Input:

+	On the first line, you will receive the N side of the board.
+	On the next N lines, you will receive strings with Ks and 0s.